A new way to lock in your gains

 Over the past nine years real estate prices have shot up, but many experts don’t expect this high-growth trend to continue.
 In a recent survey of 100 real-estate economists and experts conducted by Zillow and Pulsenomics, most predicted home value growth to slow from the current 8 percent annual growth rate to a meager 2.9 percent in 20201.
 Some of the hottest housing markets are already showing signs of deceleration.
 Seattle, which was leading the nation in home-value growth in 2017, reported the greatest slowdown over the past year.
 This is not to say the value of your home will drop, but it likely won’t grow as quickly as it has in recent years.

 Selling is the most effective way to cash in on your home’s current value, but in most cases you would have to move as soon as the sale closes.
-With the Figure Home Advantage, you can stay in your home while considering where to invest your sale proceeds and when you want to move.
+With the Figure Home Lease Back, you can stay in your home while considering where to invest your sale proceeds and when you want to move.

 Take the stress out of selling